wp-plugins/zedity/readme.txt

 Zedity is a revolutionary visual editor to create your posts and pages as naturally as sketching on a piece of paper!
 With absolutely no coding skill required, you can now create content super easily, with total flexibility and unprecedented possibilities!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

->Security update: please upgrade to the latest version 5.0.3

 Here are four main reasons why WordPress users use Zedity: